Living abroad

 Cost of medicine and insurance in Greece

 There are 130 hospitals and 200 primary health care centres.
 Foreigners with residency can use free healthcare benefits.
-But private institutions have newer equipment and shorter waiting times.
+Private institutions have newer equipment and shorter waiting times.

 The best hospitals in Greece are AHEPA University Hospital, Children’s Hospital Agia Sofia, Aiginiteio University Hospital, Corfu General Clinic, Mediterraneo Hospital, Santorini Hospital, and General Hospital of Kefalonia.